 Some writers share their NaPoWriMo poems on their websites or via social media, and help spread their love of poetry while showing off their ability to complete the challenge.

 So we’ve got novel-writing in November and poetry in April.
 What about short stories?
-That’s in May, and it’s called StoryADay.
+That’s in May (and sometimes September as well), and it’s called StoryADay.

 StoryADay is a little different from NaNoWriMo and NaPoWriMo in that it focuses on completing a short story every day, rather than ending the month with a certain number of stories or a specific word count.
 The rules: